OZTaekOppa/FastQHandler/README.md

 ### fq2fa_convert (qac)
 - To convert a fastq file as a fasta file
  	+ Requirement: The script of Python/bash requires a Python library.
-	+ Input: A multi-line fastq file.
+	+ Input: A fastq file.
-	+ Output: A converted single-line fasta file with the same fastq header.
+	+ Output: A converted fasta file with the same fastq header.

 Example usage
 ```